Raoul Wallenberg – World War II hero

 One of few US honorary citizens

 Few Swedes have received as much international acclaim and attention as Raoul Wallenberg.
-In 1981, he became the second of just seven people to be named honorary citizens of the United States to date.
+In 1981, he became the second of just eight people to be named honorary citizens of the United States to date.
 The others include Winston Churchill and Mother Teresa.
 In 1985 he was made an honorary citizen of Canada, in 1986 an honorary citizen of Israel and in 2013 Australia’s very first honorary citizen.
 There’s even an Australian stamp honouring Wallenberg.

 His achievements live on